CummyWum/CummyWum/README.md

 - 👋 Hi, I’m @CummyWum
 - 👀 I’m interested in CUM
-- 🌱 I’m currently learning CUMM
+- 🌱 I’m currently learning CUM
 - 💞️ I’m looking to collaborate on CummyCount
-- 📫 How to reach me: Don't.
+- 📫 How to reach me: CUM

 <!---
 CummyWum/CummyWum is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.